 - Sender’s Reputation: Some spam filters score your email address with a sending reputation and this depends on the number of emails that you are getting engaged with (open, reply and bounce rates).
 When you create your email for the first time you have a neutral sending reputation and as you send emails to your prospects, depending on how your prospect engages with them, your sending reputation increases or decreases.
 You need more of your prospects to engage with your emails for a better-sending reputation.
 If you are sending to unknown people it is always advisable to clean your email list i.e validate your emails before you send them because if there are inaccuracies in your email list it might bounce and a higher bounce rate also affects your sending reputation.
 Hence it is always advisable to soft start your campaigns by sending fewer cold emails initially and slowly increasing the number of emails you are sending.
 With a low sending score if you are sending more emails, then there is a higher chance of your emails getting throttled or ending up in the spam folder.

 - Volume: G-Suite officially says that you can send 2000 emails per day but after analyzing millions of emails sent from Gmail, we have noticed that there is a higher chance of reaching the primary inbox, if you send less than 500 emails from Gmail.
-Sending under 500 emails with 40–50% open rates is way better than sending over 1000 emails and having 10–15% open rates.
+Sending under 500 emails with 40–50% open rates is way better than sending over 1000 emails with 10–15% open rates.
 Our clients with the best campaign conversion rates send less than 80 emails per account per day.

 - Having the right personas on the List: At the time of creating the email list, you need to ensure that the email list consists of prospects who might be interested in your proposal.
-If your prospects don’t find your proposals as something they would be remotely interested they might mark you as spam.
+If your prospects don’t find your proposals as something, they would be remotely interested they might mark you as spam.
 It is a big no in cold emailing.
 You should have sufficient info on your prospect’s background before reaching out to them.
 One other thing is that you should validate the email ids of the prospect.
 Sending emails to invalid email ids would result in a higher bounce rate.
 Having a higher hard-bounce rate indicates that you are guessing the emails.
 This reduces your sending reputation because spam filters act against name-space mining.
 Tools like SmartReach provide free email validations in all plans.

 - Authentication: Having SPF & DKIM authenticated, and having your DMarc records updated is extremely important for spam filters to know that a person who is designated to send from that domain is actually sending an email and it is not a phishing email.
 Emails that do not pass the authentication have a higher chance of being marked as risky or spam.